-For the period from April 16, 2014, the date that the F-1 Registration Statement was declared effective by the SEC, to December 31, 2014, we used the net proceeds from our initial public offering as follows:
+For the period from April 16, 2014, the date that the F-1 Registration Statement was declared effective by the SEC, to December 31, 2015, we used the net proceeds from our initial public offering as follows:

-- approximately \$9.7 million for geographic expansion, including adding new business lines in existing cities and converting outsourced operations to direct operations in approximately 30 smaller cities in various provinces in China; and - · Approximately \$2.4 million for general corporate purposes, including funding acquisitions of complementary businesses and strategic investments.
+- approximately \$45.1 million for geographic expansion, including adding new business lines in existing cities and converting outsourced operations to direct operations in approximately 30 smaller cities in various provinces in China; - approximately \$4.5 million for general corporate purposes, including funding acquisitions of complementary businesses and strategic investments; and - approximately \$26.9 million for dividend payments to our shareholders.

-We still intend to use the remainder of the proceeds from our initial public offering, as disclosed in our registration statements on Form F-1, (i) to enhance our technology infrastructure and develop new products and services for our online platform, (ii) for geographic expansion, including adding new business lines in existing cities and converting outsourced operations to direct operations in approximately 30 smaller cities in various provinces in China, and (iii) for general corporate purposes, including funding potential acquisitions of complementary businesses and strategic investments.
+We still intend to use the remainder of the proceeds from our initial public offering, as disclosed in our registration statements on Form F-1, (i) to enhance our technology infrastructure and develop new products and services for our online platform, (ii) for geographic expansion, including adding new business lines in existing cities and converting outsourced operations to direct operations in additional cities in various provinces in China, and (iii) for general corporate purposes, including funding potential acquisitions of complementary businesses and strategic investments.